CWahl28/CWahl28/README.md

   Issuer: JS Institute
 - Working on more!

-If you want to check out my work, please visit my class website at CWahl28.github.io!
+If you want to check out my work, please visit my website at CWahl28.github.io!

 :>